emersion/kanshi/README.md

 Each output profile is delimited by brackets.
 It contains several `output` directives (whose syntax is similar to `sway-output(5)`).
 A profile will be enabled if all of the listed outputs are connected.
+The first matching profile will be picked.

 ```
 {